Updated November 7, 2023

 In the era of virtual meetings, the chance of being late has greatly increased.

 It’s amazing how that works: the shorter the time to arrive at a destination, the higher the chances of being late.
 That’s the story of my life, but I digress…

 My rule is simple: if a client doesn’t show up within 10 minutes of the scheduled meeting, I proceed with my day.

 Re-engaging is on the client, not me.
 They can reschedule if they wish, but I won’t wait more than 10 minutes—considering it’s a virtual meeting.
 I value others’ time and expect the same respect in return.

 So, what does protecting your time look like in real life?

 Here’s a story to help you better understand…

-Recently I had a client who needed help cleaning up her bookkeeping for some legal battles she was dealing with.
-This client had become a trusted friend.
-I wanted to help.
+Recently I had a client who needed help with bookkeeping for legal matters.
+This client had become a trusted friend, and I was eager to assist.

 Initially, I provided the necessary help according to their instructions.
 However, the back-and-forth stretched for months, exceeding our agreed-upon time and budget.

 It finally reached a point where I felt my work would never satisfy them.